tall15421542/Saliency-object-detection/README.md

 ### Options

-There are some options, which are for showing the processing image during the process.
+There are some options for showing addtional image during the process.
 ```
 vim CMakeLists.txt /* uncomment your option */
 ```